XQueryInstitute/Course-Materials/schemas/README.md

 ##Validation

 We recall from our XML fundamentals the difference between checking whether any given XML document is well-formed and whether it is valid.
 The first asks whether the document is XML.
-If a document is not well-formed, then it isn't actually XML--even if it appears to have lots of angle brackets.
-The second... (insert definition of validation as you did for well formed).
+If a document is not well-formed, then it isn't actually XML–even if it appears to have lots of angle brackets.
+The second checks whether the document conforms, as stated, to a particular grammar or set of rules for a specific kind of XML document.

 There are multiple ways to validate XML documents: